THIS IS YOUR ULTIMATE MARRIAGE AND MONEY GUIDE SO THAT YOU CAN BUILD FINANCIAL INTIMACY WITH YOUR SPOUSE AND PARTNER.

 The final topic I’m going to briefly cover?
 Are dealing with money issues in marriage.

 You’ve opened up the money dialogue, set up your core couples money system, and divided up the roles you want each other to assume to maximize each other’s’ strengths and minimize the weaknesses.

 Maybe you’ve even come up with a couple money goal.

-Even after having all that in place, I do need to tell you that most marriages will deal with money issues at some point.
+Even after having all that in place, I do need to tell you that most marriages will deal with money issues, financial dishonesty, or even repeated financial infidelity at some point.

 Heck, even we did!
-My husband and I had financial friction(aka, money issues in our marriage) for a few years (spoiler alert, we learned how to deal with it successfully with a unique technique you can read about).
+My husband and I had financial friction(aka, money imbalances in our relationship) for a few years (spoiler alert, we learned how to deal with it successfully with a unique technique you can read about).

 Here are some of the most common couple money issues:

 - Making the person who spends too much money head of the finances (the Maverick role)